 </connection_group>

-Contacts and Friction
+Contacts and friction

 General

 For many joint types, e.g. bolts and screws, friction between the jointed partners plays an important role for the manufacturing and the mechanical behaviour of the joints in service.

 In general, friction is a property of pairs of materials in contact.
 Normally it can be assumed that the friction property, here simply characterized by the static and kinetic friction coefficients, is homogenous.
 Nevertheless, friction properties shall allow for local modification of an individual connection to enhance the service behaviour.